NigelGunawardene/BuberBreakfast/README.md

 To improve our error handling, we check if all the errors that are returned are validation errors.
 If so, we return a ValidationProblem from ControllerBase.
 We need to give it a ModelStateDictionary to convert to a response

+## Adding EF Core - separate video (https://www.youtube.com/watch?v=v19arLqQkP8&t=601s)

+Add the EF Core Nuget Package to the main project

+Create Persistence folder -> BuberBreakfastDbContext

+Then change the BreakfastService to use the DbContext

+Define our database provider